Len Garrett: Personal life and post-football career

-Garrett had a daughter and a son with his first wife, Stella, although they divorced after the 1973 football season.
+Garrett had a daughter and a son with his first wife, Stella; they divorced after the 1973 football season.
 He met his second wife, Carolyn, on a blind date, and had a daughter with her.

 After his football career, Garrett returned to NMHU and received a degree in 1977.
 In 1978, he became a teacher and assistant coach at Capitol High School in Baton Rouge, Louisiana.
 He worked a summer at Louisiana State University (LSU) in 1979 as a counselor and advisor, then worked for the United States Census Bureau in 1980 as a coordinator.

 In 1980, Garrett became director of student support services at Southeastern Louisiana University (SLU).
 He later became director of developmental education and assistant dean of student life.
 He was named chief student affairs officer in 1987 and in 1989, became acting dean of students, later being named full-time dean of students in 1990.
 In 1992, Garrett earned a doctorate of education from the University of Southern Mississippi.
 After 17 years at SLU, he left the college in 1996 when the new president, Sally Clausen, hired someone else to take his position as dean of students.
 Afterwards, he joined Baton Rouge Community College as vice president for student and administrative services.
 He worked at Baton Rouge until the chancellor fired the entire administrative staff in 1999.
 Garrett later served in the Louisiana Technical College system, becoming interim chancellor of several campuses in September 2002 before announcing his retirement within a few years.
 However, he later returned to the education field, joining Dallas College Mountain View in 2007 as vice president of student services and enrollment management services, serving there until his retirement in 2020.

-In 2021, Garrett wrote an autobiography titled A Man Called Graveyard: The Inspirational Journey of Leonard Graveyard Garrett, that year.
+In 2021, Garrett wrote an autobiography titled A Man Called Graveyard: The Inspirational Journey of Leonard Graveyard Garrett.